2011 National League Championship Series

-The 2011 National League Championship Series (abbreviated NLCS) was a best-of-seven playoff pitting the winners of the 2011 National League Division Series, the St. Louis Cardinals and Milwaukee Brewers, against each other for the National League championship and the right to be the league's representative in the 2011 World Series.
+The 2011 National League Championship Series (abbreviated NLCS) was a best-of-seven playoff in Major League Baseball’s 2011 postseason pitting the winners of the 2011 National League Division Series, the wild card St. Louis Cardinals and the second-seeded Milwaukee Brewers, against each other for the National League championship and the right to be the league's representative in the 2011 World Series.
 The series was the 42nd NLCS in league history.

 The series began on October 9 to accommodate the World Series, which was scheduled to begin on October 19.
 TBS televised all games in the United States with Game 1 starting at 4:05pm EDT.
 Games 1, 2 and 6 were played at Miller Park in Milwaukee, Wisconsin, while the other games were played at Busch Stadium in St. Louis, Missouri.
 By coincidence, Brian Anderson, who usually called Brewers games on Fox Sports Wisconsin during the regular season, did the play-by-play for the NLCS on TBS, along with Ron Darling and John Smoltz.
-Anderson filled in for regular TBS lead baseball announcer Ernie Johnson, who was tending to a son in the hospital.
+Anderson filled in for regular TBS lead baseball announcer Ernie Johnson, whose adopted son Michael (1988-2021), who suffered from Duchenne muscular dystrophy, was undergoing treatment.